After admittance to the UVU Dental Hygiene Program students will be required to do the following in order to be ready for school in the Fall.

 It is also recommended that students be immunized with the Influenza, Diphtheria, Tetanus (DT), Polio, and Chicken Pox (Varicella) vaccinations for additional protection.

 CPR with Basic Life Support (BLS) and Automated External Defibrillator (AED) certification is required prior to beginning the UVU Dental Hygiene Program and must be maintained throughout the curriculum.
 CPR certification must be obtained through the American Heart Association.
 CPR certification must remain in effect throughout the duration of student’s participation in the program.
-Students will be required to present evidence of this at the beginning of each semester.
+Students will be required to present evidence of this certification prior to beginning the Program.
 This course may not be taken online.

 Self-insurance, non-traditional group health plans and medical costsharing programs are NOT acceptable under this procedure and will not be accepted as proof of coverage.
 Self-insurance is the insurance of oneself or one's interest by maintaining a fund to cover possible losses rather than by purchasing an insurance policy.